Ryan-Bauroth/NeuralNetwork/README.md

 _Five handwritten digits resized, rotated, and with salt and pepper noise applied_

-The mnist_test file displays an accuracy rating of the NN in the terminal for both training and test data.
-It also displays 10 example images of where the NN made mistakes to help debug.
-Currently, the NN is at an accuracy of 93.05%.
+The mnist_test file displays an accuracy rating of the model in the terminal for both training and test data.
+It also displays 10 example images of where the model made mistakes to help debug.
+Currently, my model has an accuracy of 93.05%.

 <img width="997" alt="Screenshot 2024-12-17 at 8 24 42 PM" src="https://github.com/user-attachments/assets/b1ea0707-91ed-4a09-a634-356cf206dcee" />

-_Ten mistakenly classified digits, labeled the NN identifications_
+_Ten mistakenly classified digits, labeled the model identifications_

 Finally, the mnist_drawing_test file opens a pygame window to allow users to draw their own digits.
 These are identified by the NN in real time and a % ranking is displayed on the side for each possible classification.